Siftah/get_iplayer/installer.md

 	In the event of an error, the temporary folder used by the script (`make-perlfiles.tmp`) will remain in the build directory.

-* Both `make-installer.cmd` and `make-perlfiles.cmd` respond to a single `/?` paramater with a usage message showing all the parameters that may be passed.
-However, those additional parameters are only useful for developing the build scripts and installer.
+* Both `make-installer.cmd` and `make-perlfiles.cmd` respond to a single `/?` parameter with a usage message showing all the parameters that may be passed.
+However, the additional parameters are currently only useful for use in development and testing and thus will not be described here.

+#### Linux/OSX

+* A shell script (`get_iplayer/make-nsis.sh`) was written to build the `get_iplayer` Windows installer on Linux/OSX.
+However, it expects to find the Perl support archive in the form of a tarball (.tar.gz).
+Since tarball support is ubiquitous in the Unix realm, this aspect of `make-nsis.sh` has been left as-is.
+If you should need to build the installer on another platform, you can create the tarball in Windows and transfer it to the other system.
+After building the Perl support archive (see above), execute an additional script:

+	`C:\work\installer>C:\work\get_iplayer\windows\make-perltgz`

+	The script looks for `perlfiles.zip` in the current directory and copies its contents to `perlfiles.tar.gz`.

+* Building the installer on Linux/OSX is similar to building in Windows.
+Assuming you have the get_iplayer source in `$HOME/get_iplayer` and are using `$HOME/installer` as your build folder:

+	Copy `perlfiles.tar.gz` into the build folder

+	`# cp $WHEREVER/perlfiles.tar.gz $HOME/installer`

+	Make the build folder your current directory:

+	`# cd $HOME/installer`

+	Execute the build script:

+	`# $HOME/get_iplayer/make-nsis.sh`

+	The installer application will be copied into the current directory.
+As in Windows, the installer may be built in any folder, but the build folder must be the current directory for your shell.

 ### Installer Distribution